 The social dynamic in prison has rigid boundaries.
 However, there is no defined place for a production crew.
 We existed outside of any typical role in prison; neither authority, social worker, inmate, predator, nor prey.
 This created in interesting opportunity to connect with COs and inmates without all of the baggage of prison social structure.
 We could just be people.
-I'm very proud of what this intimacy aloud us to capture.
+I'm very proud of what this intimacy allowed us to capture.

 I recently completed an embed with the elite BORTAC unit of the United States Customs and Border Protection Agency.
 They are a Special Operations unit designated to fight the Mexican cartels in the United States.
 They serve numerous other functions as well including pursuing high value targets such as the escaped convicts from the Clinton Correctional Facility in Dannemora, New York in 2015.
 A BORTAC agent tracked and killed the fugitive Richard Matt.